 The Commission has identified an initial list of areas for multi-country projects and may update the list, if needed, based on the annual progress monitoring.

-Multi-country projects should pool investments from EU funding resources, including from the Recovery and Resilience Facility, as well as from the Member States.
+Multi-country projects should pool investments from EU funding resources, including from the Recovery and Resilience Facility, and Member States.
 Other public and private entities may invest in the projects where appropriate.

-The Commission will help Member States identify, set-up and implement multi-country projects.
-To set-up a multi-country project where there is no other legal instrument, the policy programme foresees a new legal structure, the European Digital Infrastructure Consortium (EDIC) which will enable swift and flexible implementation.
+The Commission helps Member States identifying, setting-up and implement multi-country projects.
+To set-up a multi-country project where there is no other legal instrument, the Digital Decade policy programme introduced a new legal structure, the European Digital Infrastructure Consortium (EDIC) which enables swift and flexible implementation.

-A first status report of the Union’s progress towards the implementation of multi-country projects.
+In 2024, the Commission published the second report on the Union’s progress towards the implementation of multi-country projects.

 Latest News